bguesman/docsify-test/docs/editor/blocks/quality_settings_block.md

 **C# member variable:** `bool m_compositeCloudsByHeight` \
 Uses an alternative algorithm for cloud compositing that assumes the camera is below the clouds.
 Does not make much of a difference for three or fewer cloud layers, but for scenes with three layers or more it can improve performance dramatically.

+#### Cloud Shadow Map Film Plane Scale
+**C# member variable:** `float m_cloudShadowMapFilmPlaneScale` \
+How big the cloud shadow map is.
+This will limit how far away from the origin the cloud shadows are accurate.
+Beyond this distance, the shadowmap will tile, so results will still be somewhat representative of the general amount of coverage, but won't be specifically correct.

+#### Cloud Shadow Map Quality
+**C# member variable:** `Expanse.Datatypes.Quality m_cloudShadowMapQuality` \
+Texture quality of the shadow map.
+Make sure to increase the size of the HDRP cookie atlas accordingly.
+This can be done in the HDRP settings asset.
+Unity will print errors to indicate that you need to increase the atlas size.

 <!---------------------------------------------------------------------------------------->
 <!-------------------------------------- ATMOSPHERE -------------------------------------->
 <!---------------------------------------------------------------------------------------->